NemesisX1/WhereIsMoney/README.md

 > ## :electric_plug:  Plugins inside

-This project has been bootstraped with [Nylo](https://github.com/nylo-core/nylo)
+This project has been bootstraped with [Nylo](https://github.com/nylo-core/nylo).
+It uses also [issar](https://pub.dev/packages/isar).